duncan-iaria/micro-wallet/README.md

 ## The Challenge

-To complete this challenge, pick one of the challenges below:
+This challenge is intended to take between one and two hours.
+To complete it, pick one of the challenges below:

 1. Build out a P2P Send flow, where you can:
    1. Select a holding